dotlang/language/doc/RFE.md

 5. If you have a struct binding, you have access to everything defined inside it (not private of course)

-? - The border between type and binding becomes more and more blurred.
+N - The border between type and binding becomes more and more blurred.
 We can define a struct type with some functions.
 Or we can define anonymous struct and store it in a binding with some functions.
 ```